 The history of the land plays a significant role in shaping modern lifestyles.
 Australia prides itself on having one of the longest surviving cultures of the world.
 From the stories of the Torres Strait Islanders and those of the Aboriginals, modern society has developed a deep sense of national pride.

-Aussie is primarily a multicultural haven which attracts many foreigners worldwide, and the cultural diversity is widely celebrated through cultural events.
+Aussie is primarily a multicultural haven that attracts many foreigners worldwide, and cultural diversity is widely celebrated through cultural events.
 Residents are also passionate about sporting activities, especially rugby, football, and cricket.
 A majority of Australians are enthusiastic about sports; thus, every sports tournament is well attended.

 Another intriguing feature of the Aussie lifestyle is the wide variety of languages spoken exceeding 200 indigenous languages.
 The formal language is, however, English but social interactions are less formal when compared to that of western countries.